MJ Melendez Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.
+- The pitching staff for the Guardians has a collective 7.8 K/9, the third-worst in MLB.

-- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.85).
+- The Guardians have a 3.80 team ERA that ranks fifth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 78 home runs (one per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (78 total, one per game).

-- His last time out came on Wednesday against the Oakland Athletics, when the right-hander tossed 5 2/3 innings, surrendering four earned runs while giving up four hits.
+- In his last time out on Thursday, the lefty tossed four scoreless innings against the Oakland Athletics while surrendering two hits.

+- The 24-year-old has amassed a 3.68 ERA and 8.9 strikeouts per nine innings in 11 games this season, while giving up a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.